Learning from Emergence: A Study on Proactively Inhibiting the Monosemantic Neurons of Artificial Neural Networks: Discussions

 Intuitively, to achieve the best result, a model should be trained in the following way: (i) use MEmeL during pretraining to decrease monosemanticity and increase the general ability, and (ii) exclude MEmeL during finetuning on a specific task to allow for an increase in monosemanticity and achieve better results.
 To illustrate, pretraining is similar to a student accumulating knowledge from multiple courses, starting from elementary school to university, while finetuning is akin to preparing for the GRE exam.
 Monosemanticity is similar to rote memorization, where memorizing questions and answers during courses does not help improve the GRE score, but it is useful when studying for the exam.

 However, validating the idea and performing pretraining is much more computationally expensive compared to finetuning, especially for large models.
-For instance, using the naive method to finetune LLAMA2-7B based on our A800 is estimated to cost over $450k$ and over \textbf{5800 GPU-days} \cite{LLAMA2} with our preliminary test.
+For instance, using the naive method to pretrain LLAMA2-7B based on our A800 is estimated to cost over \$$450k$ and over \textbf{5800 GPU-days} \cite{LLAMA2} with our preliminary test.
 Emergence occurs primarily near $10^{22}$ FLOPs and costs more than \textbf{10500 GPU-days} \cite{DBLP:journals/tmlr/WeiTBRZBYBZMCHVLDF22}.
-Conducting corresponding validation experiments is impossible for most researchers without the assistance of top companies.
+Conducting corresponding validation experiments is impossible for most researchers without the help of top companies.

-Under such an arms race on GPUs, our experiments explore our resources to validate the generality and effectiveness of our methods.
-For the three task domains, we perform fine-tuning on their milestone models using MEmeL, although this approach does not fully exploit the capabilities of MEmeL compared to pretraining.
+Under such an arms race on GPUs, our experiments explore our resources to first validate the generality and effectiveness of our methods.
+Though finetuning may not fully utilize the capabilities of MEmeL, our main experiments demonstrate that finetuning with MEmeL is powerful enough to improve results.
+Additionally, on the precipitation forecasting task with a smaller scale, we conduct pretraining with MEmeL and observe a significant improvement compared to finetuning.
+The details are provided in subsection.~\ref{ssec:exp:naive}.
+This finding supports our idea that compared to finetuning, pretraining can leverage the strengths of MEmeL better.